 THIS GAME

-- Winners of three of its last four, GCU has defeated Utah State twice this season, both games resulting in 20 point victories.Â
+- Winners of three of its last four, GCU has defeated Utah State twice this season, both games resulting in 20-point victories.Â

-- With a win, the Lopes would face off against No. 3 Colorado State Sunday evening at 7:30 p.m.
-MST.Â
+- With a win, GCUÂ would face No. 3 seed Colorado State on Sunday at 7:30 p.m.
+Phoenix time.
+The Rams beat the Lopes twice this season.Â

 SCOUTING UTAH STATE

 - The Aggies are seeking their first win since Dec.
-31 and are coming off a narrow overtime loss to Nevada Tuesday.Â
+31 and are coming off a narrow overtime loss to Nevada on Tuesday.Â

 - It ranks 69th in the nation and sixth in the league in fouls per game, averaging 15 per outing.Â

-- In 20 games, Sophie Sene has 126 boards, averaging a team best 6.3 per game.Â
+- In 20 games, Sophie Sene is averaging a team-best 6.3 rebounds per game.Â

 WHAT'S NEXT?Â